Hancock Regional Hospital Foundation Legacy Fund

 Through her experience, Suzanne identified an opportunity to help others.
 She felt that cancer patients could use more peer support to accept their diagnosis and get through the mental and physical anguish of treatment.
 An idea formed and a dream was fulfilled when, with the help of a great nurse, a dear friend, and $1,000, Suzanne created the Walker Foundation.

 The Walker Foundation worked with the hospital to provide a room for monthly meetings for patients and family members.
-Those attending the meetings were privy to special speakers, uplifting music and tapes, and, most importantly, a time of fellowship where they could listen, support, guide and help one another.
+Those attending the meetings were privy to special speakers, uplifting music, and, most importantly, a time of fellowship where they could listen, support, guide, and help one another.

 The Walker Foundation provided supplies for patients who could not afford things like Ostomy supplies, wigs, and mammograms, and each year has sponsored Relay for Life so cancer survivors have a team.